Mary Anna Marten: Crichel Down affair

 725 acres, part of the Alington family's Crichel Down estate in Dorset had been compulsorily purchased by the Government in 1938 for Royal Air Force bomb training use.
 The price they paid was £12,000 and Prime Minister Winston Churchill's binding undertaking in 1942 stated that should the Government no longer require the land for the designated acquisition purpose, the land would be offered back to the original owners at the same price.
 After the War was over, the land was no longer needed for that purpose, was transferred from the military department to the agriculture department and became a "model farm" - so the promise was not honoured.
 Mary Anna and her husband took on the various Government departments under successive Governments, and following a public inquiry report, in 1954 they won back the title to their original land.
 This resulted in the resignation of Sir Thomas Dugdale, the Agricultural Minister deemed responsible for the mishandling of the matter.
 The episode set a legal precedent and became known as The Crichel Down affair, a term still used in British legislation.

 Mary Anna died on 18 January 2010 and following her death the entire Crichel Down estate was offered for sale but the asking price was not met.
 Instead, in 2013 the family sold the Grade I listed Crichel House with 400 acres of parkland to Richard Chilton for a reported £34 million, retaining the remaining estate.

 Archaeology

-Marten was an amateur archaeologist of note.
-In 1956, her brother-in-law, Tim Marten, was head of the chancery at the Embassy of the United Kingdom, Tehran.
-During a visit to him, she became deeply attached to Iran, which she explored over many subsequent visits, often staying with the archaeologist Roman Ghirshman at his excavations at Choga Zanbil.

 In 1988, Marten established The Ancient Persia Fund at the British Academy in memory of the distinguished Russian scholar Vladimir G. Lukonin.
 The aim of the fund was and is to encourage and support the study of Ancient Persia and related areas including Central Asia, in the period before the coming of Islam.

-Marten was appointed a trustee of the British Museum by the prime minister on 5 December 1985.
-She was reappointed twice (5 December 1990 and 5 December 1995).
-She retired on the 4 December 1998.
-She served on the following committees of the British Museum: